-- C1.
+- CI.
 Avoid fencing between the building and the principal street frontage, where possible. - C2.
 Where fencing is required for safety or security reasons to be forward of the building line, ensure that it is of a standard and style that does not detract from the landscaping and main building facades.
 Pre-painted solid metal fencing will generally not be acceptable.
 Provide details of fencing at the development application stage. - C3.
 Locate fencing so it does not impede sight lines for drivers. - C4.
 Ensure that fencing complements all landscaping to minimise visual impacts to the adjacent residential areas whilst providing site security. - C5.
-Restrict fences fronting Clunies Ross Street to a height of 1 metre above natural ground level. - C6.
-Within the Pemulwuy north employment lands, open form front fences to a height of 1.8 metres will be considered having regard to the presentation and design of the fence;

-C7.
-Use graffiti-resistant materials and finishes on fencing.
+Restrict fences fronting Clunies Ross Street to a height of I metre above natural ground level. - C6.
+Within the Pemulwuy north employment lands, open form front fences to a height of 1.8 metres will be considered having regard to the presentation and design of the fence; - C7.
+Utilise graffiti-resistant materials and finishes on fencing.

-2.3.11 Exempt and complying development
+3.11.Exempt and Complying Development

-See Part 5 (General Commercial and Industrial Code) of the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.
+For See Part 5 (General Commercial and Industrial Code) of the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.
 This SEPP controls certain Commercial and Industrial development with respect to:

 - internal alteration to a building that is used as bulky goods premises, commercial premises, premises for light industry or a warehouse or distribution centre; or

-- change of use of [Commercial and Industrial] premises;
+- Change of use of [Commercial and Industrial] premises;

-- · mechanical ventilation systems;
+- Mechanical ventilation systems;

-- · shop front and awning alterations; and
+- Shop front and awning alterations;

-- skylights and roof windows.
+- Skylights and roof windows.

-Part 1 of the SEPP defines the general requirements for exempt and complying development for Commercial and Industrial purposes.
+Part I of the SEPP defines the general requirements for exempt and complying development for Commercial and Industrial purposes.